Blog Updated 16 June in Other News section

 24-28 June: Iron I: Too Bright the Sun

 2 July-6 July: Vampire: Beneficence

 I watched a number of youtube videos of Bob Mitchum interviews yesterday.
 He was a very underrated actor and very polite about other actors and directors (most of the time).
-Unfortunately the last interview I watched – just before his death and when he looked very ill, was not good: the female interviewer kept asking inane questions about his relationships with actresses and missed the opportunity to ask him some penetrating questions.
-Its particularly criminal because it’s clear, he was at last ready to reveal more about his life.
+Unfortunately the last interview I watched – just before his death and when he looked very ill – was not good: the female interviewer kept asking inane questions about his relationships with actresses and missed the opportunity to ask him some penetrating questions.
+It’s particularly criminal because it was clear that he was at last ready to reveal more about his life.
 There was a cheekiness behind his droll, disinterested expression that I have only seen in one interview many years ago, just after Ryan’s Daughter.
 I also found out over the weekend that Kate Bush has managed to sneak out another album: 50 Words for Snow so soon after Aerial.
 I can’t believe it!
-I am a huge fan of Kate’s and usually she takes about 5 years for an album these days.
+I am a huge fan of Kate, and usually, she takes about 5 years for an album these days.
 To think she managed to get one out this quick and with no publicity that I can detect is amazing.
-I have listened to one track and it sounds good.
+I have listened to one track, and it sounds good.
 Will listen to the rest as soon as I get time.
 As usual, good luck to Valentino Rossi and Marc Macquez in MotoGP tomorrow.